 Facility / Route name Open / Closed / Partially Open Updates

 Skyspace / Kielder Observatory Open with diversion using forest road.
-Will remain closed into 2024.
+Will remain closed into late 2023.

 Cycle Trail / Mountain Bike Facilities